valencik/mastersAPSC/documents/thesis/thesis.md

 ```

 %- Author data structure
-A more complex example is the list of authors for a NSR entry.
+The list of authors for a NSR entry is a more complicated data type as it involves multiple elements.
-The author field is best represented as an array of strings, with each unique author being a separate string element in the array.
+It is best represented as an array of strings, with each unique author being a separate string element in the array.
 The representation of the author list as an array instead of a free text field is beneficial as the author list is now a data structure.
 With this structure comes information and ease of computing different properties of that data.
 The length of the array tells us how many authors collaborated on a given NSR entry.
 And since arrays are ordered, we can easily determine the first author[^first-author] of an entry.
-While it is possible to extract the same information from a free text field, parsing our data into data structures create structures that are compatible with many tools, such as our database.
+While it is possible to extract the same information from a free text field, parsing our data into data structures creates structures that are compatible with many tools, such as our database.
-Users of the database can now sort papers by their number of authors, or count the number of times someone was first author on an entry.
+Users of the database can now sort entries by their number of authors, or count the number of times someone was first author on an entry.
 Additionally, almost every aggregation query[^see-aggregation] made in this work relies on unwinding a data array at some stage.

 [^first-author]: The significance, if any, of being first author changes amongst journals.
 A clever data scientist would want to consider the `<REFRENCE>` information along with any first author analysis.